gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 - better security of password choices, networking, firewalls, data stores, etc. can and should be achieved in various ways, but these HOWTOs are just a quick means of getting a working system, so only limited security is applied
 - better configuration of the database (e.g. more memory. redundancy) should be considered in production environments
 - the use of self signed certificates is appropriate for test systems, but users should consider appropriate CA infrastructure in production environments
-- the user has access to a [Chrome (external link)](https://www.google.com/chrome "Google Chrome Web Browser") web browser as Stroom is optimised for this browser.
+- the user has access to a {{< external-link "Chrome" "https://www.google.com/chrome" >}} web browser as Stroom is optimised for this browser.

 ## Introduction
 This HOWTO provides guidance on a variety of simple Stroom deployments.